 Makes Employees Feel Accepted

 Embracing professional development within your company’s culture will make employees feel accepted.
 In turn, they’ll be less likely to quit.
 Regardless of the job, all employees strive for acceptance.
 They want to feel like they are part of a team and not just a standalone worker.
-When you provide employees with the tools and resources they need to advance to a higher-level position, they’ll feel accepted by your company, which should encourage them to stay with your company for a longer period.
+When you provide employees with the opportunity to advance, they’ll feel accepted by your company, which should encourage them to stay with your company for a longer period.

-Professional development fosters confidence in employees.
+Professional development fosters confidence.
 Confidence, or lack thereof, can influence whether an employee stays or quits.
-Employees who are confident in their work-related abilities are more likely to stay than their unconfident counterparts.
-They know that they can excel, so they desire to stay.
+Confident team members know that they can excel, so they desire to remain with your company.
 With little or no confidence, on the other hand, employees may search for a different job.
-You can foster confidence in employees by embracing professional development.
-Professional development centers around helping employees advance to a higher-level position.
 As you train and educate employees, they’ll become more confident in their work-related abilities, thereby lowering the risk of them quitting.

 Boosts Employee Engagement

-Another way that professional development can impact turnover rates is by boosting employee engagement.
 Research shows that employees are approximately 15% more engaged when given professional development opportunities.
 Engagement, of course, is an underlying factor in turnover rates.
 Employees who are engaged are less likely to quit than those who are disengaged.
 Highly engaged employees are more active — both physically and mentally — in their respective jobs.
-Therefore, they have a stronger desire to stay.
-Although there are other ways to boost employee engagement, embracing professional development is one of the most effective.
+Although there are many ways to boost employee engagement, embracing professional development is one of the most effective.

 Creates New Goals for Employees

 It’s also worth noting that professional development creates new goals for employees.
-When you give an employee the opportunity to advance to a higher-level position, he or she will have a new goal.
+When you provide an employee the opportunity to grow, he or she will have a goal.
 The employee will then have something for which to work, knowing that he or she can secure a more favorable position.
-The employee will likely stay with your company while working to achieve this goal.
-In comparison, failure to embrace professional development within your company’s culture means employees won’t have a clear and attainable goal.
-Some employees may still stay with your company, but without a goal, others will quit.
+Failure to embrace professional development within your company’s culture means employees won’t have a clear and attainable goal and may seek employment elsewhere.

 You can show appreciation to employees by providing them with professional development opportunities.
-When employees feel appreciated, they’ll inevitably be less likely to quit.
 Far too many employers neglect to show appreciation.
 They assume that employees will stay with their company regardless of whether they are appreciated or not.
 The reality, however, is that lack of appreciation is a driving factor in high turnover rates.
-The good news is that you can show appreciation to your company’s employees by offering professional advancement opportunities.
-Employees will feel more appreciated knowing that they can advance to a higher-level position.
+Employees want to feel recognized and that you are investing in their success.

 Provides a Monetary Incentive

 In most cases, professional development provides employees with a monetary incentive to stay with your company.
 While employees work for many reasons, one of the most influential reasons is money.
-Everyone needs money to cover essential expenses.
-With professional development, employees can progress to a higher-level position where they can earn more money than their current position.
+With professional development, employees can progress to a higher-level position where they can earn more money than their current role.